-To enable our Fellows to effectively and creatively engage with the society about biomedical science, we announced the first rolling ‘Public Engagement competition’ in May 2014.
+To enable our Fellows and Indian researchers to effectively and creatively engage with the society about biomedical science, we announced the first rolling ‘Public Engagement competition’ in May 2014.
 This competition is a valuable opportunity for our Fellows to showcase and share their Science with the Public and collaborate with other members of the society.
 The engagement can be through research, art, social activities, teaching, movies/documentary and other modes of knowledge sharing with the central goal of educating and improving public awareness of science and human health issues.
-To apply, please download the application form here and send the completed application form to email@example.com
+To apply, please download the application form here and send the completed application form to firstname.lastname@example.org

 Intermediate Fellow 2010, Dr Mukund Thattai, NCBS Bangalore, received the first Public Engagement award for his project, ‘Bodystorm Hits Bangalore’ in 2015.
 Read more about his project here